rhaprace/fetchpilot/README.md

 npm install fetchpilot
 ```

-## Usage

-# fetchpilot

-fetchpilot is a compact, resilient HTTP client built on the native fetch API.
-It emphasizes simplicity, predictable behavior, and clean, typed results for professional-grade applications.

 **Key Capabilities**
 - Robust retries with exponential backoff and jitter
 - Respect for Retry-After on rate limits